luxfi/LPs/LPs/lp-5000-a-chain-ai-attestation-specification.md

 A unified attestation layer provides:

 1. **Security**: Single root of trust for all TEE devices
-2. **Interoperability**: Any Lux subnet can verify device trustworthiness
+2. **Interoperability**: Any Lux chain can verify device trustworthiness
 3. **AI Compute**: Native support for AI workloads verification
 4. **Economics**: Clear separation between security (LUX) and application tokens